sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

 code is stored in the trace cache.
 When the loop header is encountered again, the compiled version can be used instead.

-The LIR trace is linear, so for each branch (e.g. `if` statement), it follows the path that was taken by the program when it was being traced.
+The LIR trace is linear, so for each branch (e.g., `if` statement), it follows the path that was taken by the program when it was being traced.
 This condition may not evaluate the same way each time through the trace, so the trace also needs to keep track of _guard_s, which